andgineer/sorokin.engineer/posts/en/_posts/2019-11-13-python_class_decorator.md

 {% endhighlight %}
     func_to_wrap() missing 1 required positional argument: 'self'

-`Decorator.__call__` calls `func_to_wrap` without `self` - the `self`
+As we can see from the error `Decorator.__call__` calls `func_to_wrap` without `self`.
-inside `Decorator.__call__` is the instance of `Decorator`.
-We do not have `ClassToWrap` instance here.
 This is because `orig_func` is `unbound`, it's not bound to object instance and we have to pass the instance as first argument.
+But we cannot!

+The `self` inside `Decorator.__call__` is the instance of `Decorator`.

+We do not have `ClassToWrap` instance inside `Decorator.__call__`.

-Of cause there is simple solution - write decorator as function.
+Of cause there is simple solution - write the decorator as function.

-But we can write decorator as class, but with using Python descriptors.
-As a result the decorator can be applied to standalone functions and to object methods.
+But I am goin to show you how to write decorator as class, using Python descriptors.

+Moreover the decorator will be universal and could be applied to standalone functions as well as to object methods.

 The Python descriptor protocol is very simple - if object attribute has method `__get__` then Python will call it and return as the attribute value the result of `__get__`.